Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 I hope I’ve been able to help you with lots of practical advice.
 If you want to read more, I suggest these articles:

-I hope you have an incredible adventure in China.
+I hope you have an incredible adventure.
 Let me know in the comments if you feel I’ve missed a must-have item, or if you have any cool travel hacks of your own.

 Have a safe journey, or in Chinese, yī lù píng ān (一路平安)!